Operator sync resurrected #809

 • this can also be an empty commit with no files changed

-• push to operator-sync remote
+• git push to operator-sync remote

 Commands with this behaviour would be the following abra app commands: